SimonJackson24/AMSLPR/docs/user_guide_reports_notifications.md

-# AMSLPR Reports and Notifications User Guide
+# VisiGate Reports and Notifications User Guide

-This guide provides instructions on how to use the reporting and notification features of the AMSLPR system.
+This guide provides instructions on how to use the reporting and notification features of the VisiGate system.

 ## Reports

-The AMSLPR system can generate comprehensive PDF reports that provide insights into your parking system's usage patterns and statistics.
+The VisiGate system can generate comprehensive PDF reports that provide insights into your parking system's usage patterns and statistics.
 These reports are useful for analyzing trends, planning capacity, and making data-driven decisions about your parking facility.

 ### Accessing Reports

-1. Log in to the AMSLPR web interface
+1. Log in to the VisiGate web interface
 2. Click on the "Reports" link in the main navigation menu
 3. The reports page displays options for generating different types of reports